-Is there any possibility for Examiner-shopping?
+[Note: Struck question as too vague.
+Providers select a single Examiner; Appeals may have a three-member panel with each party able to seek particular Examiners.]
 Language

-Obtain feedback from the Providers as to whether there have been any difficulties or issues with the current language requirements, and on what they are doing to implement the current requirements.
+Have you experienced any difficulties or issues with the current URS language requirements; what steps have you taken to comply with and implement the current requirements?

-Is there any challenge in the URS proceedings caused by the linguistic deficiencies of the Examiners?
+Have you experienced any challenges in conducting URS proceedings due to an absence of Examiners with requisite linguistic skills?

-Are the Providers checking WHOIS info in order to determine the language to be used to transmit the Notice of Complaint?
+Do you utilize WHOIS data in order to determine the proper language to be used in transmitting the Notice of Complaint?

-Do the Providers think it will be feasible to make it mandatory to send Registry and Registrar notices in the same language(s)?
+Do you think it would be feasible to mandate sending Registry and Registrar notices in the same language(s)?

-The URS Documents Sub Team has noted that the current practice seems to be that Registry notices are sent in English while Registrar notices are sent in English as well as (where applicable) the language of the affected registrant.
+Background: The URS Documents Sub Team has noted that the current practice seems to be that Registry notices are sent in English while Registrar notices are sent in English as well as (where applicable) the language of the affected registrant.

-Are all Examiners indeed fluent in English?
+Are all of your Examiners fluent in English?

-Are the assigned Examiners fluent in the non-English language of the Respondents?
+Are all of your assigned Examiners fluent in the non-English language of the Respondent?

-Obtain feedback from the Providers as to whether, and in how many instances, it has been demonstrated that a Respondent had the capability of understanding English.
+Can you provide any information as to whether, and in how many instances, it has been demonstrated that a Respondent had the capability of understanding English I addition to their primary language?

 Further Statement

-Has any Examiner violated URS Rules 10 by requesting further statements or documents from either of the Parties?
+Have you acted in conformance with URS Rule 10 by not requesting further statements or documents from either of the Parties?

 URS Rules 10: In order to ensure expedience of the proceeding, the Examiner may not request further statements or documents from either of the Parties.